kermitt2/biblio_glutton_harvester/Readme.md

 # Open Access PDF harvester

-Python utility for harvesting efficiently a large Open Access collection of scholar PDF:
+Python utility for harvesting efficiently a very large Open Access collection of scholar PDF:

 * The downloaded PDF can be stored either on an Amazon S3 bucket, on a SWIFT object storage (OpenStack) or on a local storage, with UUID renaming/mapping.

 * Downloads and storage uploads over HTTP(S) are multi-threaded for best robustness and efficiency.

-* The download supports redirections, https protocol, wait/retries and uses rotating request headers.
+* The download supports redirections, https protocol, wait/retries.
+It uses rotating request headers and supports Cloudflare protection via cloudscraper.

 * The harvesting process can be interrupted and resumed.